imbforge/NGSpipe2go/README.md

 #### Files required ####
 - raw reads (.fastq.gz) or mapped data (.bam)

 GATK requires chromosomes in bam files to be karyotypically ordered.
+Best you use an ordered genome fasta file as reference for the pipeline (assigned in *essential.vars.groovy*, see below).

 ## NGSpipe2go preparations ##